 Town of Ocean City

 Donna Abbott was promoted to the position of Tourism and Marketing Director for the Town of Ocean City in 2012, overseeing the advertising and marketing of the town as a premiere vacation destination.
-Donna has been employed by the Town for 19 years, holding increasingly responsible positions in the Town’s Communications and Tourism departments, including as the town’s first Communications Manager responsible for public relations activities, website content, media relations and general communications regarding events, operations and programs of the Town.
+Donna has been employed by the Town for 22 years, holding increasingly responsible positions in the Town’s Communications and Tourism departments, including as the town’s first Communications Manager responsible for public relations activities, website content, media relations and general communications regarding events, operations and programs of the Town.
 Previously, she managed the public relations programs for the Tourism Department working closely with the Town’s advertising agency and tourism marketing campaigns.
 She is the recipient of numerous awards, including two Governor’s Citations, for marketing and public relations campaigns.
-Donna presently serves as secretary on the executive board of the Maryland Association of Destination Marketing Organizations.
+Donna presently serves as vice chair on the executive board of the Maryland Association of Destination Marketing Organizations.

 A graduate of Towson University with a BS in Mass Communications, Donna held editorial and publication management positions in print and radio media earlier in her career.